PGCert (Dent Imp)

 Bone augmentation techniques (using pig heads)

 After successful completion of Elements 1-3, the Postgraduate Certificate in Dental Implantology - PGCert (Dent Imp) is awarded.
-Being an accredited postgraduate award program, the course meets (UK) regulatory requirements, and as such you must meet academic integrity requirements and a pass grade to qualify.
+Being an accredited postgraduate award program, the course meets (UK) regulatory requirements, and as such you must meet all academic integrity requirements and a pass grade to qualify.

 Postgraduate Certificate in Dental Implantology